Guidance for newborn care, resuscitation procedures and lactation

 - This guidance includes postpartum care procedures, feeding procedures, discharge information and symptoms to watch for in newborn at home

-- This guidance includes information on admission requirements, care management, respiratory support, intra-hospital transfers, feeding, patient and family engagement and discharge considerations
+- This guidance includes information on the clinical manifestation of COVID-19 in newborns, isolation procedures, care management, patient and family engagement and discharge considerations.

 - This guidance includes information on newborn screening, maternal screening, and postpartum and newborn teaching and discharge preparation in acute care settings.